 English lessons are where we develop our capacity to use words correctly, wisely and well.
 St Mary’s is a school where we celebrate the rich mix of languages and cultures, and where we recognise the importance of English, both for bringing us together as a family and for academic engagement.
 We believe that all lessons are, in one way or another, language lessons.
 Staff promote and enrich the language capacity of all the children.

 Children are language experts – how quickly they learn one, two or even more languages as small children.
 At St Mary’s we build on this by enabling pupils to speak and listen in a variety of situations including story-telling, drama and debate.
 All lessons involve the use of language for different purposes.
 Teachers provide a good model of correct, coherent, creative use of words, to discover and share the truth of what is being studied.
 Being a good listener reflects the dignity of each person we speak to.

-All pupils memorise a range of well-loved nursery rhymes, poems, speeches and sketches.
-Learning by heart makes for the most intimate realtionship with literature and enhances understanding and critical response.
-Reciting well-loved literature as a class builds class unity.
+Pupils memorise a range of well-loved nursery rhymes, poems, songs, speeches and sketches.
+Learning by heart makes for the most intimate relationships with literature, and enhances understanding and critical response; when we give our heart to the poem, she reveals her secrets and so love of literature blossoms.
+Reciting well-loved poems and rhymes as a class builds unity and creates joy.